Kamal Khatri

 Kamal Khatri (कमल खत्री) is a Nepali singer, songwriter and composer.
-His career began upon participating in the Radio show called Adhunik song competition of Radio Nepal in 2005.
+His career began in the adhunik (modern) song competition on Radio Nepal in 2005.
 He is known as one of the best adhunik (modern) pop singers of Nepal.

-About

-He is currently one of the busiest musicians in Nepali music industry.
-His some Popular Songs are “Jaula Relaima”, “Aatma ma”, “Pahilo Maya”, “Fikka Fikka”.
+He is currently one of the busiest musicians in the Nepali music industry.
+His popular songs are "Jaula Relaima", "Aatma ma", "Pahilo Maya" and "Fikka Fikka".